Skip to main content

 The course will be taught in classroom and laboratory sessions.
 Classroom instruction will be a combination of lecture, discussion, group work, team learning, and case studies as determined by the instructor, in coordination with the instructors for the other core courses.

-The laboratory meetings will be coordinated with the other courses in the core sequence to provide the students with the skills to design experiments to test hypotheses, to troubleshoot experiments as they go along, and to report their results in the format of the biological literature.
+The laboratory meetings will be designed to provide students with the skills to design experiments to test hypotheses, troubleshoot experiments, and report their results in the format of the biological literature.
 This course will focus particularly on the following basic laboratory skills:

 Goals and Objectives of Course